 In the late 1990s, three of the six island fox subspecies (found on Santa Rosa, San Miguel and Santa Cruz islands) suffered marked population declines caused by disease and predation by golden eagles (Aquila chrysaetos), and the Santa Catalina Island population was devastated by the introduction of canine distemper.
 In 2000, IWS and the Center for Biological Diversity petitioned the USFWS to list the four subspecies under the Endangered Species Act.
 The Department of Interior took action and on March 5, 2004 the subspecies were listed as “endangered”.

 At the time of the listing, IWS was already involved in conservation actions, working with the Catalina Island Conservancy, The Nature Conservancy and the National Park Service.
-Our biologists and veterinarians led the effort to captive breed foxes on Santa Catalina and Santa Cruz islands, monitored the remaining wild fox populations on those islands as well as on San Nicolas and San Clemente islands, and worked closely with the Channel Islands National Park on their efforts to captive breed foxes.
+Our biologists and veterinarians led the effort to breed captive foxes on Santa Catalina and Santa Cruz islands, release captive-bred foxes into the wild, test an experimental canine distemper vaccine, and monitor the wild fox populations on those islands.
+At the same time we conducted annual population monitoring of non-federally listed subspecies on San Nicolas and San Clemente islands.